haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Sight Rot
 This painful infection causes bleeding from the eyes and eventually blinds the victim.
 A beast or humanoid that drinks water tainted by sight rot must succeed on a DC 15 Constitution saving throw or become infected.
 One day after infection, the creature’s vision starts to become blurry.
 The creature takes a −1 penalty to attack rolls and ability checks that rely on sight.
 At the end
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 199

 of each long rest after the symptoms appear, the penalty worsens by 1.
 When it reaches −5, the victim is blinded until its sight is restored by magic such as lesser restoration or heal.
 Sight rot can be cured using a rare flower called Eyebright, which grows in some swamps.
 Given an hour, a character who has proficiency with an herbalism kit can turn the flower into one dose of ointment.
 Applied to the eyes before a long rest, one dose of it prevents the disease from worsening after that rest.
 After three doses, the ointment cures the disease entirely.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 200

 Madness
 In a typical campaign, characters aren’t driven mad by the horrors they face and the carnage they inflict day after day, but sometimes the stress of being an adventurer can be too much to bear.
 If your campaign has a strong horror theme, you might want to use madness as a way to reinforce that theme, emphasizing the extraordinarily horrific nature of the threats the adventurers face.